 Some matches may be inactive.
 As with eHarmony.com, the other major online matchmaking dating site, users of Chemistry.com report that matches don't always meet their criteria or turn out to be inactive profiles, and the dating pool "dries out" quickly in many geographical areas.
 Similar to its parent company, Match.com, many users of Chemistry.com report a suspicious flurry of matches in their inbox just after canceling their subscription.

 Chemistry.com gets the Lady's Choice award from NextAdvisor.com's female editor for the compatibility test that picked up on hidden interests and characteristics.
 The male editor says the matching criteria are too simplistic.
 The review admits that the matching process demands patience, but it's definitely a serious site for serious people.

-Review: Chemistry.com Review: Online Dating, Editors of NextAdvisor.com
+Review: Chemistry.com Review: Online Dating, Editors of NextAdvisor.com, Not dated

 2. Dating Sites Reviews.com

 Editors and users of DatingSitesReviews.com give yearly awards to outstanding dating sites in various categories.
 Though Chemistry.com has never won one, editors in this review praise the compatibility test, which is interesting and clear.
 They think the test is pretty long, however, and they're not happy that users can't search profiles themselves.

 Review: Chemistry.com Review, Editors of DatingSitesReviews.com, Not dated

 About.com's dating guide Bonny Albo focuses on Chemistry.com's compatibility test.
 She thinks it takes an unusual approach, with matching done by personality types.
 She also likes the way the system encourages feedback from people who've actually met to help the site improve.